-The structural approach makes the learner active and attentive.
+Conclusion: The structural approach makes the learner active and attentive.
 It establishes its superiority over other methods of teaching English from the psychological and pedagogical points of view.
-Its distinctive features are gradation of structures and vocabulary in the reading material, integration of grammar and composition with reading lessons, active participation by the pupil rather than the teacher, and definiteness regarding the method and content of teaching.
+It's distinctive features are gradation of structures and vocabulary in the reading material, integration of grammar and composition with reading lessons, active participation by the pupil rather than the teacher an definiteness regarding the method and content of teaching.